Horse Jumping Travel Insurance

 Some people have fallen from a horse and, with their foot caught in the stirrups, been dragged along behind it.
 It is also possible to be injured by a horse kicking you.

 Horse Jumping Equipment

-In order to protect yourself when riding, make sure you always wear the correct protective gear and always wear a riding helmet.
-For these reasons, it is vitally important to ensure you are covered with Travel Insurance before you go on a horse riding holiday.
+In order to protect yourself when Horse Jumping, make sure you always wear the correct protective gear and always wear a riding helmet.

 The correct gear is a necessity when going Horse Jumping; the most important item of which being the riding helmet.